What is Vectoring Technology

 These are vectoring-compliant and allow to benefit from vectoring technology.

 Why didn’t edpnet oblige to the purchase of the Sagem when ordering a VDSL2 line?

 That would be / have been a violation of article 44 of the law of April 6 2010, which forbids a company to use default options which the consumer is required to reject in order to avoid any payment for one or more additional products.

 What to do in case of another VDSL2 CPE?

 In case your CPE is not one of the above, you have two options: you either obtain one of the above mentioned VDSL2 CPE’s or you do not and will be put on the fallback profile as soon as vectoring is being activated on the ROP you are connected to.
-Note that both FRITZ!Box 7360 and 7490 can be put in bridge mode, which means that you can install the modem between your current CPE and the xDSL network.
+Note that FRITZ!Box 7360, 7490 and 7430 can be put in bridge mode, which means that you can install the modem between your current CPE and the xDSL network.
 This way you can keep your current modem configuration / settings, and avoid the risk of automatically being put on the fallback profile once vectoring is being activated.
 Sagem can be also put in bridge mode, but you should keep in mind that since it is not vector-compliant hardware, it will permit to keep actual VDSL2 profile, but not to obtain any higher speeds.

 Why is this not a breach of contract by edpnet?

 We understand that this will be a lot of customer’s initial reaction.
 However, please note that edpnet is still offering internet access via the VDSL2 technology, like it did before.
 It is the VDSL2 technology itself that has evolved, resulting in the use of certain “outdated” hardware giving a lower VDSL2 speed profile.
-Vectoring activation is not an opt-in / opt-out thing: edpnet cannot choose to switch it off because it is not being introduced by Belgacom the way edpnet would have liked to see it introduced.
+Vectoring activation is not an opt-in / opt-out thing: edpnet cannot choose to switch it off because it is not being introduced by Proximus the way edpnet would have liked to see it introduced.